This post may contain affiliate links. Please read my disclosure for more info.

 If you don’t want to go quite that fancy, these are also a popular choice and still provide the durability and support you’ll need as you’re recovering from a c-section.

 Avoid clothing with buttons, zippers, and anything that might hang on or irritate your surgical tape or staples (I had staples with my first and steri-strips with my second).

-Once your incision area has healed up a bit, you can try some supportive leggings like these to help everything feel “held in” as your tummy shrinks back.
+Once your incision area has healed up a bit, you can try some supportive leggings to help everything feel “held in” as your tummy shrinks back.

 3. Use a nursing pillow